What's happening to Picasa & Picasa Web Albums?

-- See and edit albums that you've created using Google Photos.
-(This won't include photo tags, comments or +1s.)
+- See and edit albums you created using Google Photos.
+(This won't include photo tags, comments, or +1's.)

-- See all your albums and metadata, including photos that you've uploaded to Google+, Blogger and Hangouts, in the Album archive.
+- See all your albums and metadata, including photos you've uploaded to Google+, Blogger, and Hangouts, in the Album archive.

 Links that will continue to work

 - Links to photos and albums whose URLs use your user ID number (and not your username).

 - Links to Public Galleries whose URLs use your user ID number (and not your username).